ModelWriter/Tarski/README.md

 [![Stories in Research](https://badge.waffle.io/modelwriter/wp3.png?label=Research&title=Research)](https://waffle.io/modelwriter/wp3)
 [![Stories in State-of-the-Art](https://badge.waffle.io/modelwriter/wp3.png?label=SotA&title=State-of-the-Art)](https://waffle.io/modelwriter/wp3)

-Work Package 3 (Tarski Platform)
-===
-1. Introduction
+# Introduction
----

  In this work package, we introduce a new approach with its supporting platform which enables the user to interactively configure traceable elements and trace links.
 The specification is supported by formalizing the semantics of traceability in first-order relational logic in order to perform automated analysis such as consistency checking, reasoning on trace relations and trace element discovery.
-The usefulness of the approach is demonstrated in the context of application life-cycle platform in software industry and being tested in aviation industry.
+The usefulness of the approach is demonstrated in the context of application life-cycle platform in software industry and safety critical sofware development in automative industry and being tested in a use case in aviation industry.

  * [`Screen cast that shows Tarski in action (latest version of the platform)`](https://youtu.be/J7qEVOG6bjg)
  * [`Installation of Tarski Platform on ModelWriter (older version of the platform)`](https://youtu.be/NE7hESkaLCo)